muq221/atmos-ai/README.md

 By capturing real-time data, creating time-based memory snapshots, and computing data drift, the system moves beyond simple data collection to uncover patterns of change.
 These insights are stored in a cloud-based infrastructure using Firebase, enabling scalability and real-time accessibility.

 This version serves as the initial layer of a larger vision — to develop an AI-powered platform capable of predicting atmospheric changes, detecting anomalies, and supporting decision-making in critical sectors such as aviation and weather analytics.

-Version 1 — Teaching the system to remember before it predicts.

 ## Features
 - Collects real-time data